-We currently have three programs in preclinical development and expect to file an IND application with the FDA for one of these programs, GB1275, in the first half of 2019.
+We currently have multiple programs in preclinical development.
 We are continuing to build our research capabilities, specifically focusing on our areas of expertise within immunology, inflammation and oncology, in order to advance new programs into the clinic, as well as optimize our existing programs.